How to start an online auto parts business

 How retargeting works

-Retargeting puts a cookie in your website visitors’ browser, and that cookie triggers your ad to show on the Google Display Network (GDN).
+Retargeting puts a cookie in your website visitors’ browsers, and that cookie triggers your ad to show on the Google Display Network (GDN).
 This is the largest display network in the world, but most people just don’t realize it’s Google because the Google logo doesn’t appear anywhere.
 The GDN literally covers 2 million websites.

 With remarketing, you don’t have to guess where your site visitors went.
 Your ad automatically displays to them on 2 million websites.
 Remarketing is a powerful way to increase brand awareness through multiple touchpoints.
 It’s also cost-effective: the Google Display Network is based on cost per click, so unless someone clicks on the ad, it appears at no cost.
 This gives you a free brand campaign to market your auto parts store online!

 Did you know a repeat customer is worth 3 to 7 times the cost of a new one?
 You can see how the math works in our lifetime value article.
 Lifetime value is abbreviated as “LTV.”
-In that article we show how one new customer can be worth several hundred dollars over two or three years.
+In that article we show how one new auto parts customer can be worth several hundred dollars over two or three years.

-In fact, that article on LTV shows how you can pay $12 to acquire one new customer, who then contributes $147 to your bottom line over three years.
+Our article on LTV shows how you can pay $12 to acquire one new customer, who then contributes $147 to your bottom line over three years.

 Once someone buys from you, or even asks to be added to your mailing list, you have their email address.
 That’s valuable!

 An extremely cost-effective way to sales is with email marketing campaigns.

 Develop a relationship with your customers via email.
 Send out regular updates if they’re opted in to your email newsletters.
 This can be weekly or monthly.
 Send out deals and new automotive products you’re adding to your store.
 The better you nurture your lead, the more your customer will come back for more and buy your products.

 Setup triggered email automation campaigns to send a personalized “thank you” message with the customer’s name and product details.